twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-chap03%zh.rst

    * - 英譯(Translated from the Pali by **Ven.
 Nārada Thera** ) [6]_
      - 40. FORTIFY YOUR MIND AND BE NON-ATTACHED

-       Realizing that this body is (as fragile) as a jar, establishing this mind (as firm) as a (fortified) city he should attack Màra [NāradaFn03-09]_ with the weapon of wisdom.
+       Realizing that this body is (as fragile) as a jar, establishing this mind (as firm) as a (fortified) city he should attack Māra [NāradaFn03-09]_ with the weapon of wisdom.
 He should guard his conquest [NāradaFn03-10]_ and be without attachment.
 [NāradaFn03-11]_

    * - 英譯(Translated from the Pali by **Ven. Ācharya Buddharakkhita** ) [7]_
      - 40. Realizing that this body is as fragile as a clay pot, and fortifying this mind like a well-fortified city, fight out Mara with the sword of wisdom.
 Then, guarding the conquest, remain unattached.